What’s It Like To Work At A Startup

 Written by Zach Brock.

 Square’s own Engineering Manager Zach Brock recently participated in a live webcast entitled Startup Life.
 The webcast was organized by Readyforce, who helps connect students with startups.
 Zach spent an hour answering questions from students about what it’s like working at a startup and giving interview tips.
-You can find the webcast here.
+You can find the webcast here (link removed due to site no longer existing).

 Zach didn’t have time to get to all of the questions during the webcast, so you can now find answers to some of them below.
 Keep in mind, this is one person’s opinion — feel free to add any additional insight or questions in the comments below or tweet @joinsquare.